 Support a mix of uses with retail and small scale business uses and some light industrial uses in the Mixed Use Zone in North Melbourne.

-Support a mix of uses including retail, small scale business uses with some light industrial uses and small to medium enterprises in West Melbourne south of Hawke and Roden Streets, given the proximity to Docklands and the Hoddle Grid.

 Support commercial development in the Hoddle Grid fringe.

 Strengthen the role of the Errol and Victoria Streets shopping area for convenience shopping, neighbourhood facilities and as a neighbourhood focus.

-Support the ongoing operation and establishment of small to medium enterprises and businesses that provide professional and business support services to the Capital City Zone in the Mixed Use Zone of North and West Melbourne adjacent to the Hoddle Grid.
+Support the ongoing operation and establishment of small to medium enterprises and businesses that provide professional and business support services to the Capital City Zone in the Mixed Use Zone of North Melbourne adjacent to the Hoddle Grid.

-Support home business, small to medium offices and other commercial developments in the Mixed Use Zone of North and West Melbourne.
+Support home business, small to medium offices and other commercial developments in the Mixed Use Zone of North a Melbourne.

-Support light and service industry in the Mixed Use Zone in North and West Melbourne.
+Support light and service industry in the Mixed Use Zone in North Melbourne.

 Built Environment and Heritage

-Maintain the predominantly low scale of the Mixed Use Zone in West Melbourne, south of Hawke and Roden Streets.

 Maintain the predominantly low scale of residential areas and the Mixed Use Zone in North Melbourne.

-Maintain lower scale streetscapes in other parts of West Melbourne and North Melbourne.
+Maintain lower scale streetscapes in other parts of North Melbourne.
 Ensure that development is sympathetic to the architecture, scale and heritage character of the lower scale areas.

-Ensure the area bounded by Latrobe Street, south west of the Flagstaff Gardens provides a contrast in scale between the lower built form of West Melbourne and the higher scale of the Hoddle Grid.

 Encourage the re-use of existing warehouse and industrial buildings with efficient recycling potential where these contribute to the traditional mixed use character of the area.

 Ensure infill redevelopment and extensions complement the architecture, scale and heritage values of the residential area, especially where it is in a Heritage Overlay.

-Support higher building forms in West Melbourne in the area adjacent to the Hoddle Grid.

 Maintain the existing two storey scale in the Errol and Victoria Street shopping precinct consistent with the area’s heritage buildings.

 Reinforce Flemington Road as a key tree lined boulevard entry to the Central City.